elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 User identifiers, like usernames or email addresses, are also likely duplicated across events.
 Common prefixing is also a potential consideration.

+##### Specialized Text Analyzers

+For certain field and their values, the use of specialized text analysis could be an alternative to using the `wildcard` data type.
+For example, adopting the [path hierarchy tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-pathhierarchy-tokenizer.html) for file paths.

 ### Future breaking changes to adopt `wildcard`

 Often a large field is mapped a `keyword` to simplify substring searches.
 But: